 Within the Policies Governing Services for Children with Disabilities (Department of Public Instruction), are detailed procedures that outline the rules and regulations that NC public schools must follow for the delivery of special education services.
 Services are provided under the following areas of identification:

-If you are new to PCCS and have a child who has been receiving special education services, contact Elizabeth Berkebile, EC Coordinator (at the elementary campus) or Nancy Revels, EC Teacher (at the secondary campus).
+If you are new to PCCS and have a child who has been receiving special education services, contact Elizabeth Berkebile, EC Coordinator at 704-659-4808 ext 4645.
+Please leave a message and she will get back to you.
 Be prepared to provide documentation of your child’s special needs (such as a copy of the student’s Individual Education Plan).
 When school is not in session, you may contact:

 Exceptional Children (EC) Department, P.O.
 Box 3706 Gastonia NC 28054